Written in Collaboration with The Ethical Butcher

 We caught up with Burrows to learn more about what Regenuary is and where it’s headed…

-Live Frankly: You coined the phrase ‘Regenuary’ three years ago and it’s now something of a buzzword in food.
+Live Frankly: You coined the phrase ‘Regenuary’ four years ago and it’s now something of a buzzword in food.
 How did the idea come about?

 Glen Burrows: Regenuary was, initially, a reaction to Veganuary.